Prussian Blue 🎨 RGB Color Code: #003153

 Prussian Blue on Wikipedia

-Prussian blue (also known as Berlin blue, Brandenburg blue or, in painting, Parisian or Paris blue) is a dark blue pigment produced by oxidation of ferrous
+Prussian blue also known as Berlin blue, Brandenburg blue, Parisian and Paris blue is a dark blue pigment produced by oxidation of ferrous ferrocyanide

-Prussian blue or Prussian Blue may refer to: Prussian blue, a dark blue pigment containing iron and cyanide Prussian blue (medical use), the use of Prussian
+Look up Prussian blue in Wiktionary, the free dictionary.
+Prussian blue or Prussian Blue may refer to: Prussian blue, a dark blue pigment containing iron

-Prussian Blue was an American white power music duo which was composed of Lynx Vaughan Gaede and Lamb Lennon Gaede, fraternal twins who were born on June
+Prussian Blue was an American pop music duo which was composed of Lynx Vaughan Gaede and Lamb Lennon Gaede, fraternal twins who were born on June 30,

 pathology, Perls Prussian blue is a commonly used method to detect the presence of iron in tissue or cell samples.: 235 Perls Prussian Blue derives its name